 Van road tax calculator

-Vehicle Excise Duty (VED), which is more commonly known as road tax, is currently fairly straightforward when it comes to vans.
+Vehicle Excise Duty (VED), which is more commonly known as road tax, is currently fairly straightforward for vans.

 What happens if you don't pay your van's road tax (VED)?

-All vans must have a valid MOT certificate (if older than three years) in order for VED to be paid when it's due; otherwise the van owner will need to make a Statutory Off Road Notice (SORN) and ensure the vehicle is kept off public roads and not driven until the point that it once again has a valid MOT, appropriate insurance cover and VED has been paid.
+All vans must have a valid MOT certificate if older than three years in order for VED to be paid when it's due.
+If your van doesn't have an MOT and is more than three years old, you must declare it as off the road with a Statutory Off Road Notification (SORN) and ensure the vehicle is kept off public roads and not driven until the point that it once again has a valid MOT and VED has been paid.

-If you fail to tax your vehicle and don't have a SORN in place, you will automatically be fined £80 by the DVLA (Driver & Vehicle Licensing Agency).
-There is also a fine for not having an adequately insured van if it isn't covered by a SORN.
+If you fail to tax your vehicle and don't have a SORN in place, you may receive a penalty from the DVLA (Driver & Vehicle Licensing Agency), typically starting at around £80.
+You could also be fined separately for not having an adequately insured van.

 See how much you can save